Health Services for Students

 Students with disabilities are encouraged to contact the coordinator of each course for a confidential discussion of their individual needs for academic accommodation.
 It is the policy of the University to provide flexible and individualized accommodation to students with documented disabilities; however, faculty are not required to provide accommodation without prior approval.
 To be eligible to receive reasonable accommodation, students must be registered with the Services for Students with Disabilities (SSD) office.
 Once the request has been approved, an individualized accommodation plan will be formulated and an official "Letter of Disability Accommodation" will be issued to the student.
 To register, contact Ronda Stevens at 402-559-5553 or firstname.lastname@example.org.

 Graduate Student Association

 UNMC students who wish to establish a student organization and use campus facilities must receive formal recognition and approval.
-Application forms and guidelines can be obtained from the Counseling and Student Development Office, Student Life Center Room 3015 (phone 559-7276).
+Application forms and guidelines can be obtained from the Counseling and Student Development Office, Bennett Hall, Room 6001 (phone 559-7276).